Jonathan Aranda Player Props: Rays vs. Royals

 Royals Pitching Rankings (2022)

-- The Royals pitching staff ranked 25th in the league last season with a collective 7.6 strikeouts per nine innings.
+- The pitching staff for the Royals had a collective 7.6 K/9 last season, which ranked 25th in the league.

-- The Royals' 4.72 team ERA ranked 27th across all MLB pitching staffs.
+- The Royals had the 27th-ranked team ERA among all MLB pitching staffs (4.72).

-- The righty last pitched on Wednesday, July 5 against the Minnesota Twins, when he threw five innings, allowing two earned runs while giving up three hits.
+- In his most recent appearance on Saturday, July 8 against the Cleveland Guardians, the righty went five innings, allowing six earned runs while surrendering 13 hits.

 © 2023 Data Skrive.
 All rights reserved.